 In these times of upheaval and social fragmentation people across the churches can help to build a renewed sense of community and strengthen the bonds of social trust.
 Our new resource can help to get you started.

 The Here: Now: Us People Common Good Training Workshop is a one-day introduction to the Common Good, designed to empower and equip people from across the Christian traditions to help strengthen civil society and build community.
-If you have facilitation experience you can lead it yourself using the full Training Pack, or you can book a facilitator through us.

 The workshop's training themes are: